spesmilo/electrumx/docs/features.rst

   and history.
 Electrum Server stores full transaction hash and height for each UTXO, and does the same in its pruned history.
 In contrast ElectrumX just stores the transaction number in the linear history of transactions.
-For at least another 5 years this transaction number will fit in a 4-byte integer, and when necessary expanding to 5 or 6 bytes is trivial.
 ElectrumX can determine block height from a simple binary search of tx counts stored on disk.
   ElectrumX stores historical transaction hashes in a linear array on disk.